vugz/discord-rss-notifier/README.md

 # Discord RSS Notifier

 This is a simple program I wrote to get notifications for RSS feeds updates on Discord.
-It requires sqlite3 installed on the machine.
+It was tested in Python 3.10 and also requires sqlite3 installed on the machine.

 ## Configuration
 To get it ready just run `./setup.sh` on the root directory of the repository.